Unbelievably Vegan Chocolate Pie (No tofu or nuts!)

 - Use 100% dark chocolate chips for less sugar: This vegan chocolate pie is already quite sweet, thanks to the added coconut sugar.
 You can use 100% chocolate chips, such as by Pascha Chocolate for even less sugar without sacrificing any of the decadence!

-- Top with homemade coconut whipped cream!
-I love to top mine with whipped coconut cream, but you can also use Forager Project dairy-free whipped cream (my favorite!)
-Or So Delicious- that one basically tastes like Cool Whip, but vegan!
+- Top with homemade vegan whipped cream!
+I love to top mine with whipped coconut cream, or you can make your own with vegan heavy cream or use store bought.
 Add a few extra chocolate shavings for a pie that resembles a decadent French Silk Pie!

 I recommend storing any leftovers of your vegan chocolate pie in the fridge, covered tightly in the pie dish.